-Proponents of 30x30 identified early on that they must convince landowners to "voluntarily" enroll their lands into the conservation programs and conservation easements in perpetuity to make progress towards 30x30.
+Proponents of 30x30 identified early on that they must convince landowners to "voluntarily" enroll their lands into conservation easements in perpetuity to make progress towards 30x30.
 Sixty percent of America's lands are still privately owned today.
 These are some of the most productive lands in the nation that environmental elitists, profiteers and the administrative state want to control.